WhitakerLab/scona/docs/source/index.rst

-..
-BrainNetworksInPython documentation master file, created by sphinx-quickstart on Mon Feb  5 16:59:27 2018.
+.. scona documentation master file, created by sphinx-quickstart on Mon Feb  5 16:59:27 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to BrainNetworksInPython's documentation!
+Welcome to scona's documentation!
 =================================================

 Contents: